arawa/migrate-s3-nc/README.md

 ⚠️ Be careful : The migration could take hours or days.
 I advise you to use the [byobu](https://www.byobu.org/) app to have a virtual session and exit to leave your terminal whenever you want.
 Here is a [cheat sheet](https://gist.github.com/devhero/7b9a7281db0ac4ba683f) to navigate in byobu.

+⚠️ **NOTE** : You must enter this command on one of the servers in your web cluster if you have one.

 After its execution, it prints this message :

 ```